Declaring a Climate Change Emergency: A Citizen’s Guide

 - Oil leases are required to have clauses allowing them to be suspended during national emergencies.
 (43 USC 1341) If climate change is a national emergency caused by fossil fuels, then suspension seems like a logical response.

 - The President has emergency powers to respond to industrial shortfalls in national emergencies.
 (50 USC 4533).
 This could be used to support expansion of battery or electrical vehicle production.
 Another provision allows the President to extend loan guarantees to critical industries during national emergencies.
 (50 USC 4531).
 This could be used to support renewable energy more generally.
+Some of this has already been done, however, in an emergency response to disruptions of supply chains and the energy system caused by the Ukraine war.

 - The Secretary of Transportation has broad power to “coordinate transportation” during national emergencies.
 (49 U.S.C 114).
 This might allow various restrictions on automobile and truck use to decrease emissions of greenhouse gases.